shakil951/shakil951/README.md

 # Hi there!
-I'm Farabi Ahmed Shakil 👋
+I'm Farabi 👋

 I am a **Medical Technologist (Radiology & Imaging)** by profession and a **passionate developer** by curiosity.
 I love exploring the intersection of healthcare, decentralized technologies (Web3), and digital storytelling.